This-is-Ben/contact-app/README.md

 # Getting Started with Contact App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+Once the repository has been cloned the application can be run from the project directory; you can run:

 ### `npm start`